 Or, if you’re ready to make your selections right now, use our free online planning tool to create, store, update and communicate your final arrangements online from the comfort and privacy of your own home.
 The tool also provides pricing estimates, so you know how the selections you make might impact the cost of your plan.

 Regardless of which method you use to make your plan, the process is the same.
 We recommend you approach your final arrangement planning using four easy steps.

 While so many of us ask big questions about what happens when we die, we often forget to ask questions that will capture the way we lived and help our friends and family celebrate our life and honor our memory.

-Take time to think about the type of funeral and cemetery services that you would want to celebrate or otherwise memorialize your life.
+Take time to think about the type of funeral services that you would want to celebrate or otherwise memorialize your life.
 Consider the tone and atmosphere of the services.
 Are they somber?
 Traditional?
 Celebratory?
 Will they reflect your unique interests and personality?
 What will the experience be like for the guests in attendance?
-Answering these questions will help you begin to make the funeral and cemetery selections that are right for you.
+Answering these questions will help you begin to make the funeral selections that are right for you.

 Once you’ve reflected on and determined your wishes for your final arrangements, actually recording your wishes is the best way to ensure they will be carried out.
 Whether stored on paper or electronically, your recorded wishes will allow your loved ones to act on your behalf.
 And, just as you keep your will and financial documents updated, you should review and update your funeral and cemetery plans if necessary as well.

 If you choose to use the Personal Planning Guide, it’s easy to record your wishes by filling in the pages and answering the questions presented.
 With our online planning tool, your selections and wishes are recorded and stored electronically online.
 You can even save your plan in progress and come back later to add more details.